AdaemmerP/lpirfs/README.md

     projections.
   - Estimates linear impulse responses with identified shock and/or with 2SLS.
+  - Estimates linear and nonlinear impulse responses with local projections for panel data (development version).
   - Functions to plot linear and nonlinear impulse responses.
-  - Functions are partly implemented in *Rcpp* and *RcppArmadillo* to improve efficiency.
-  - High performance with parallel computation.

 ## Installation